 Read for free these stories about characters from the Rose of Anzio series.

 It Had to Be You is the story of Jack Morrissey, the talented swing dancer from the Irish neighborhood in Chicago’s South Side.
 He appeared in Rose of Anzio Book One-Moonlight.
 Did he find love after returning from the war?
 Click on the cover image to download and find out.

 Christmas in Love is an anthology available for free download on Amazon.
 My flash fiction piece, I’ll Be Home for Christmas, is part of this collection.
 It is a story about Warren Hendricks, friend and University classmate of Anthony, the hero in Rose of Anzio.

-My next book, Eternal Flame, will soon be available on Amazon on May 23.
+My new book, Eternal Flame, is now available on Amazon.
 Eternal Flame is a standalone story about Edmond Ferris, who first appeared in Rose of Anzio Book 4 – Remembrance.

 A WWII Time Travel Love Story

 What happens when a WWII soldier travels into the future to 1989?

 Sign up to my mailing list and be the first to find out when this book is released!

 Rose of Anzio Art and Fan Art